MouraoBosco/brydge-test-api/README.md

                 }
             ]
 }`
-* please note that the key `products` do accepts more than one object.
+* please note that the key `products` do accepts more than one object and that all of the checkout's and products's objects are a MUST fill.